DarkStarStrix/Math-Programming/Writerside/topics/starter-topic.md

 demand_requirements = {('Store1', 'A'): 80, ('Store1', 'B'): 100, ('Store2', 'A'): 120, ('Store2', 'B'): 150}
 ```

 The objective function is defined using the `Objective` function.
 The `objective_rule` function calculates the total cost, which includes transportation and storage costs.
-The objective is to minimize this total cost.
+The goal is to minimize this total cost.

 ```python
 def objective_rule(model):